Case 08 – Poison Gas in Warfare

 Poison Gas in Warfare – Series

-This series of texts describes select examples of the usage of poison gas in warfare.
-The first part of the series is now available to download below and deals with the use of German-made poisonous gas in Spain’s colonial war against the Rifians (berber) people of Morocco in the 1920s.
+The first part of the series is also available to download below separately and deals with the use of German-made poisonous gas in Spain’s colonial war against the Rifians (berber) people of Morocco in the 1920s.

 Artwork by Haubi Haubner